elenderg/PAL-1000/instruções de compilação.md

 `To move a rider returning an error string (code rules - validate string):`

-`If the rider's token's length is less than 2, put "Strings need to end with '""'." into the error string; exit.`
+`If the rider's token's length is less than 2, put "strings need to end with '""'." into the error string; exit.`

-`If the rider's token's last's target is not the double-quote byte, put "Strings need to end with '""'." into the error string; exit.`
+`If the rider's token's last's target is not the double-quote byte, put "strings need to end with '""'." into the error string; exit.`

 ...is able to weed out mal-formed remarks, strings, and qualifiers right out of the gate.